Orange Shirt Day

 Please join Aboriginal Student Services Centre in calling on all Faculties, friends, students, departments, and other services on and off campus to officially designate Friday, September 29, 2017 as Orange Shirt Day, a day for coming together to discuss moving toward a journey of respect and equal partnerships for a greater outcome of reconciliation.
 This journey of reconciliation is a lifelong relationship that needs to be nourished and cherished, with clear communication, kindness, and honesty.

-We encourage you to wear this orange shirt on Friday, September 29, and post pictures of yourself using the hashtag #orangeshirtdayuofa.
+We encourage you to wear this orange shirt on Friday, September 29, and post pictures of yourself using the hashtag #OrangeShirtDay2017 and #UAlberta.
 We want to make every Orange Shirt Day a day of giving back to the First Nation, Métis, and Inuit learners at the University of Alberta.
 We welcome your support in whatever capacity you are able to give at this time!

 Purchase Your Orange Shirt

-From September 28 - 29, 2017, we are selling t-shirts uniquely designed by Jerry Whitehead at the U of A Bookstore (166 SUB).
+On September 28, 2017, we are selling t-shirts uniquely designed by Jerry Whitehead at the U of A Bookstore in SUB.
 Proceeds will go directly into cultural programming in our Centre.

 Why Orange Shirts